JS-Koning/compphys_project_1/journal.md

 2. Objectives
     - [x] Calculate the force on each particle using the Lennard-Jones potential
-        - still needs checking whether this is correct with literature, mistakes might be in mass used for example.
     - [x] Implement the Euler method for time evolution
-        - basic concept is implemented, however lacks basic checking due to time constraints.
-It runs, but might be incorrect.
     - [x] Implement the periodic boundary condition
-        - hardest part of this week, and did not know where to start.
-Especially since the force changes direction when a particle leaves the box. duplicating boxes seems to be an option, but then we should approach an infinite amount of boxes for the simulation to be correct?
-That seems incorrect.
     - [x] Define a function that calculates the total energy of the system
-        - Still needs mass scaling, see pseudocode comment in the code.
-Would have been better implemented if we started checking our code for simulation errors, however due to boundary conditions failure this was not included.
     - [x] Make sure that you commit your code regularly to Gitlab.

 3. Things that need improvement